nautilus/gateway/README.md

 }
 ```

-### Further Customization
+### Authentication and Authorization

+Currently the gateway has no opinion on a method for authentication and authorization.
+Descisions for wether a user can or cannot do something is pushed down to the services
+handling the queries.
+To pass information about the current request to the backing
+services, information can be attach to the request context and then used when executing
+a query.

+See the [auth example](./examples/auth) for more information.

+### Customizing Internal Algorithms

-The `Gateway` is made up of 4 interface-driven components:
+The `Gateway` is made up of 3 interface-driven algorithm:

 - the `Merger` is responsible for taking a list of `graphql.RemoteSchema` and merging them into
   a single schema.
 Along the way, it keeps track of what fields are defined at what locations so
   that the `Planner` can do its job.

 - the `Planner`s job is to take an incoming query and construct a query plan that will resolve
   the requested query.
-These query plans have a `Queryer` embedded in them for more flexibility
+These query plans have a `Queryer` embedded in them for more flexibility.

-- the `Queryer` is responsible for actually performing the required query.
+  Any kind of query-time changes have to be made to the executor since planning happens once for
+  a given query.

 - the `Executor` then takes the query plan and executes the query with the provided variables
   and context representing the current user.

 At the moment, `graphql-gateway` only provides a single implementation of `Merger`, `Planner`, and
 `Executor`.
 If you have a custom implementation, you can configure the gateway to use them at
-construction time using any number of `gateway.Configurator`s:
+construction time:

 ```golang
 gateway.New(schemas, gateway.WithPlanner(MyCustomPlanner{}), gateway.WithExecutor(MyCustomExecutor{}))